DHRUV208/Course-Selling-Website/README.md

 Admin can create course, edit course, delete a course User can enroll in a course
-Tech Stack Used - Typescript, React, Nodejs, Expressjs, Mongodb
+Tech Stack Used - Typescript, React, Nodejs, Expressjs, Mongodb Used Recoil as state management library in React
 ```

 ## Installation